neboduus/crypto-wallet-prototype/README.md

 # crypto-wallet-prototype
-A prototype for a Cryptocurrencies Wallet
+This project contains a Scala Play application prototype for a Cryptocurrencies Wallet.